abelflopes/typescript-library-template/README.md

 - Listing of TODO's and FIXME's in code
 - Validation CI/CD workflow
 - Automated versioning with conventional commits and automated release through CI/CD workflows
+- Github action to cleanup workflows and caches
 - Pre configured package, make sure you rename it :)

 ## Using this template